What is CITES?

-While individual government could control what happened within their borders, they had no authority over the impacts of international trade in these species.
+And while individual governments could control what happened within their borders, they had no authority over the impacts of international trade in these species.
 In 1973, 21 countries addressed this issue by signing the CITES agreement.

 - Appendix I: Includes the world’s most endangered plants and animals, such as tigers and gorillas.
-Trade in these species, or even parts of them, is completely banned, except for rare cases such as scientific research.
+Trade in these species, or even parts of them, is completely banned, except in rare cases such as scientific research.